10 Ways to Break Through a Weight Loss Plateau

 - Avoid becoming a couch potato the rest of the day.
 When people start exercising more, they may experience “compensatory inactivity,”1 which means they subconsciously use a vigorous workout plan as an excuse to move less the rest of the day.
 To avoid this, keep your body moving as much as possible, even if you’ve stepped up your normal gym workout.
 Take the stairs instead of the elevator.
 Walk to a co-worker’s office to deliver a message instead of picking up the phone.
 And park as far away as you can from your destination in a parking lot.
 These small bursts of activity can make the difference when it comes to adding total movement to your day.
 Plus, when you keep moving, you prevent your weight loss motivation from taking a break as well.

 - Re-check your calorie consumption to make sure it’s in line with a weight loss eating plan.
-If you’re on Curves Complete, you should be following a customized meal plan and maintaining a record of what you eat.
-If you’re not using Curves Complete, be vigilant about keeping an honest, detailed food journal—write down everything you eat every day.
+If you’re on Curves Nutrition Program, you should be following a customized meal plan and maintaining a record of what you eat.
+If you’re not using Curves Nutrition Program, be vigilant about keeping an honest, detailed food journal—write down everything you eat every day.
 After a few weeks, review what you’ve been eating as well as your daily calorie counts with your Curves Coach to make sure it makes sense as part of a healthy eating plan.
 If it looks like your calorie consumption has been quietly creeping up, make adjustments to your meals or snacks.

 - Do you skip breakfast?
 Add it back into your weight loss eating plan.
 Eating a satisfying breakfast (including protein, whole grain carbs and healthy fat) could help you eat a smaller, healthier lunch as a result.